DevExpress-Examples/asp-net-web-forms-grid-use-listbox-to-save-and-restore-client-layout/Readme.md

 ## Overview

 The main idea is to handle the grid's server-side [ClientLayout](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.ClientLayout) event to save the modified client layout to a `Dictionary<string, string>` and add the layout to a list box editor.
-Then, a user can choose the layout form the editor and apply it to the grid.
+Then, a user can choose the layout from the editor and apply it to the grid.

 ```cs
 protected void Grid_ClientLayout(object sender, ASPxClientLayoutArgs e) {